ursbraem/typo3-fluid-atom-snippets/README.md

 ## Maintenance

-🚧🚧🚧I've also switched to vscode & this isn't maintained anymore... 🚧🚧🚧
+🚧🚧🚧 I've also switched to vscode & this isn't maintained anymore... 🚧🚧🚧

 ## Usage